COUPON: Save 27% off your entire Helix order with code NAPLAB27 + get 2 free pillows. Expires 8/1/25.

 How is Helix Plus Luxe Different?

-The Helix Plus Luxe has significantly better performance than the average mattress and a price tag that is also a bit higher than average—20% more than the average plus-sized mattress.
+The Helix Plus Luxe is a 13.5″ plus-sized mattress with an overall performance level that is higher than average and a price that is also slightly higher, but the margin is relatively slim—a difference of $163 more than the average queen-sized plus-sized mattress.

 Advantages